pintub/dataStructure-algo/DP.md

                         recursion(maxCapacity-weight, arrayIndex)     recursion(maxCapacity, arrayIndex-1)
     </pre>

 ##### :rocket: Rod cutting problem.
 A rod of length W to be cut into multiple pieces.
 Price of 2cm rod differs from 1cm rod price , Price[1, 2, 4] and length[1, 2, 3] is given.
-Means Price if 1cm, 2cm, 3cm is 1rs, 2rs, 4rs resp.
+Means Price for 1cm, 2cm, 3cm rods are 1rs, 2rs, 4rs resp.
 Return max profit
 - :bulb: Sometimes Problem doesn't have length[] as it is just [1..rodLength]
 ##### :rocket: Coin change problem, Count# Ways where coin can be added up to targetSum.
 A given coin(example 1rs) can be used multiple times.
 Sounds similar to countSum, only difference is 01 vs unbounded
 ##### :rocket: Coin change problem, Min# of coins which can be added up to targetSum.
 A given coin(example 1rs) can be used multiple times.
 Sounds similar to countSum, only difference is 01 vs unbounded